Lasting legacy at Summerhill

 An inventor, David Blackley developed the ‘Rocket Wool Press’, which allowed more wool to be packed into a fadge, saving labour and improving efficiency over traditional methods.
 Powered by hydraulic hoses from a tractor, it was faster and more effective; he later sold the patent to an engineering company.
 Photo / Supplied

 For David, the farm was never just about production.
-From early on, he and Cloie welcomed others on to the land – opening tracks for schools, walkers, horse riders and later mountain bikers – long before public access became formalised.
+From early on, he and Cloie welcomed others onto the land – opening tracks for schools, walkers, horse riders and, later, mountain bikers, long before public access became formalised.

 Community initiatives followed.
-In 2009, Blackley founded the A1 Academy, offering leadership training to secondary school students.
+In 2009, David founded the A1 Academy, offering leadership training to secondary school students.
 Now rebranded as NextGen Leader, it reaches students across Bay of Plenty schools.
-He also encouraged agricultural students to gain practical experience on the farm.

 David Blackley enjoying a moment with his dog.
 Photo / Supplied